Japan Society on Water Environment

 The authors should suggest potential reviewers who would be suitable for reviewing their manuscript.
 Reviewers put forward should be qualified and knowledgeable to provide valuable advice.
 The authors declare no current or former relationship with those suggested.
 Potential reviewers who the authors wish to be excluded can also be referred to.
 The journal may consider these requests but is under no obligation to grant them; the editors maintain complete discretion regarding the selection of reviewers.

 The journal will consider appeals that provide specific evidence of misunderstandings, mistakes, or errors by a reviewer or editor.
-Appeals will be considered by the co-editors-in-chief and their decision is final.
+Please see our Ethical Policies for the information.

 The journal supports the maintenance of a complete record of science and, hence, the correction of any significant errors in the journal.
-If authors discover a significant error or inaccuracy in their published article, they are obligated to promptly notify the co-editors-in-chief and cooperate with their instructions.
-The co-editors-in-chief will also assess any third-party advice received and, in both cases, determine whether an erratum or a retraction is appropriate.
+If authors discover a significant error or inaccuracy in their published article, they are obligated to promptly notify the Co-Editors-in-Chief and cooperate with their instructions.
+Please see our Ethical Policies for detailed information.

 OPEN ACCESS